luisieb/exasol_migration/README.md

 # exasol_migration

 # Exasol deployment.
-Full doc under https://docs.exasol.com/db/latest/administration/aws/installation.htm
+NOTE: Full doc under https://docs.exasol.com/db/latest/administration/aws/installation.htm
-- You need to configure the aws cli and aws credentials (use service_isc_pdap_cloudetl02 aws profile), and an existent security group for the previous version 7 clusters, and add port 20003 and 20002 (for more info look at the AWS isc-bi-stg01 account into sg for dev sg-0e578844cc94f6f60 - isc-imt-exasol-dev-DBSecurityGroup-1SWOHESN7XLLE for the needed inbound rules)
+## - You need to configure the aws cli and aws credentials (use service_isc_pdap_cloudetl02 aws profile), and an existent security group for the
+previous version 7 clusters, and add port 20003 and 20002 (for more info look at the AWS isc-bi-stg01 account into sg for dev sg-0e578844cc94f6f60 - isc-imt-exasol-dev-DBSecurityGroup-1SWOHESN7XLLE for the needed inbound rules)
 NOTE: Please also check the instance type and the data voulumes size that need to be passed to the c4 config.
-- Then install the c4 too using (version = 4.24.3 for exasol 8.33.0 latest version) and later add it to the PATH:
+## - Then install the c4 too using (version = 4.24.3 for exasol 8.33.0 latest version) and later add it to the PATH:
 ```bash
 wget https://x-up.s3.amazonaws.com/releases/c4/linux/x86_64/2.24.3/c4 -O c4 && chmod +x c4
 ```
-- Then create a ~/.ccc folder and a file ~/.ccc/config as this example:
+## - Then create a ~/.ccc folder and a file ~/.ccc/config as this example:
 ```bash
 CC_USER_EMAIL=devops@eventim.de
 CCC_PLAY_ACCESS_NODE=true